Algebraic elliptic cohomology theory and flops, I: Universality

-Relying on the Hopkins-Morel-Hoyois isomorphism $\Laz\cong \MGL^*(k)$, Levine has shown that for $k$ a field of characteristic zero, $\Theta_{\MGL}:\Omega^*\to \MGL^*$ is an isomorphism \cite[theorem 3.1]{Lev_compare}.
-Thus, for a field of characteristic zero, $\MGL^*$ is the universal oriented cohomology theory on $\Sm_k$.
-At present, there is no proof of the existence of a universal oriented cohomology theory on $\Sm_k$ if $k$ has positive characteristic.
-In this subsection, we use the universality of $\MGL$ as a motivic oriented cohomology theory plus some tricks with formal group laws to show that $\MGL_\QQ^*$ is the universal oriented cohomology theory for theories in $\Q$-algebras on $\Sm_k$.
-We also show that the two constructions of oriented cohomology theories: construction by specialisation of the formal group law from $\MGL^*$ and construction by extending coefficients for $\CH^*$ and then twisting, are ``equivalent'', assuming the coefficient ring is a $\Q$-algebra.
+We have already noted (remark~\ref{rem:MGLOrientedCoh}(3)) that for a field of characteristic zero, $\MGL^*$ is the universal oriented cohomology theory on $\Sm_k$.
+In this subsection, we use the universality of $\MGL$ as a motivic oriented cohomology theory plus some tricks with formal group laws to show that $\MGL_\QQ^*$ is the universal oriented cohomology theory for theories in $\Q$-algebras on $\Sm_k$, for an arbitrary field $k$.

-\begin{lemma} Suppose $k$ has characteristic zero.
-Then $\CH^*$ is the universal oriented cohomology theory on $\Sm_k$ with formal group law $(u+v, \Z)$.
+\begin{lemma} Let $k$ be a field.
+If $k$ has characteristic zero, then $\CH^*$ is the universal oriented cohomology theory on $\Sm_k$ with formal group law $(u+v, \Z)$.
 If $k$ has characteristic $p>0$, then $\CH^*_\QQ$ is the universal oriented cohomology theory on $\Sm_k$ with formal group law $(u+v, \QQ)$. \end{lemma}

-Of course, one would expect that over an arbitrary field, $\CH^*$ is the universal oriented cohomology theory on $\Sm_k$ with formal group law $(u+v, \Z)$.
+One would expect that over an arbitrary field, $\CH^*$ is the universal oriented cohomology theory on $\Sm_k$ with formal group law $(u+v, \Z)$.
 This does not seem to be known.